Home » Data Sources » 5 Free Global DEM Data Sources – Digital Elevation Models

 LiDAR DEM

 Slowly and steadily, we are moving towards a global LiDAR map.
-With OpenTopography topping the list at #1, we’ve put together a list of some of the 6 best LiDAR data sources available online for free.
+We’ve put together a list of some of the 6 best LiDAR data sources available online for free.

 Because nothing beats LiDAR for spatial accuracy.
 After you filter ground returns, you can build an impressive DEM from LiDAR.
 And if you still can’t find anything in the link above, try your local or regional government.
 If you tell them what you are using it for, they sometimes hand out LiDAR for free.